daddykotex/sbt-issue-creds/README.md

 At that point we have a private repo running.
 The steps above (to start the nexus container) only need to be done once (except if you stop/rm the container).

+*Note: the repository, by default, does not know where to find sbt-plugins. if you want to do that, you'll need to configure a proxy to `https://repo.scala-sbt.org/scalasbt/sbt-plugin-releases/` *

 ## To reproduce

 I've encoded the steps to reproduce inside docker files.
 The reason is that reproduction is easy when the setup is clean.
 When you try to reproduce on your machine, you pollute all sorts of directories with cache that may make the problem go away.